huggingface/blog/embedding-quantization.md

 >>> binary_embeddings.dtype
 int8
 ```
 Note that you can also choose `"ubinary"` to quantize to binary using the unsigned `uint8` data format.
-This may be a requirement for your vector library/database.
+This may be a requirement depending on your vector library/database.

 #### Binary Quantization in Vector Databases